Why is it important

 Strategy

-- The Common Plant Information Management System (PI): collect production and operational data to accurately and efficiently monitor and control the production process, expanding to cover all combined cycle co-generation power plants in 2024.
+Collects production and operational data to accurately and efficiently monitor and control the production process.
+This covers operating data for efficiency analysis, capacity, maintenance, and sales.
+It has been expanded to cover all combined cycle co-generation power plant projects.

-Other projects aimed at enhancing power generation efficiency and stability include:
+Other projects enhancing power generation efficiency and stability

 - Integration of advanced technology at replacement power plants

 Such as gas turbine and gas heater, which lowered gas consumption by 10-15 percent per production unit from the unit replaced.
-We applied this to 7 power plants in 2023. - Upgrading gas turbines in existing power plants
+We applied this to 7 power plants in 2023. - Gas Turbine Upgrades

-Enhances electricity generation capacity, improve energy efficiency by up to 7 MW per project, while reducing planned outage maintenance period, and lowering natural gas consumption by 1-2 percent per project.
-In 2024, we successfully upgraded the gas turbines of 3 power plants at the ABPR4 and SSUT1-2, bringing the total number of upgraded plants to 111 power plants since the project launch in 2018. - The Smart Data Logger Solar Farm Project
+Increasing electricity generation capacity, improve energy efficiency by up to 7 MW per project, while reducing planned outage maintenance period, and lowering natural gas consumption by 1-2 percent per project.
+We have successfully upgraded the gas turbines at a total number of 111 power plants since the project launch in 2018. - Solar Tracking Project

 Customer Relationship Management